+The UK PRA Capital Rule requires a minimum of GBP 750,000 which converts to approximately \$950,5000.
+The CFTC requires a minimum of \$20 million.

 Finally, the consequences of denying the application for a comparability order must be clearly understood.
-Perhaps some firms will complain that withholding a comparability determination in this instance, especially in light of the proposed conditions, and the denial of other similar petitions, represents too stringent an approach and that comparability should be interpreted more flexibly.
-These arguments are not consistent with the law and should not sway the Commission for at least three reasons.
+Perhaps some firms will complain that withholding a comparability determination in this instance, especially in light of the proposed conditions, represents too stringent an approach and that comparability should be interpreted more flexibly.
+These arguments have no merit and are not consistent with the law and should not influence the CFTC for at least three reasons.

 First, setting aside policy preferences, this is what the law requires: truly comparable regulatory requirements.
-In applying the law, comparability must be read in light of the underlying statutory purposes.
+In applying the law, comparability must be determined based on the law and read in light of the underlying statutory purposes.
 In this case, that means ensuring that any foreign regime is capable of safeguarding the stability and transparency of the derivatives markets and protecting U.S. entities, U.S. markets, and the U.S. economy from the ravages of another financial crisis.
-The CFTC is legally bound to follow this approach.
+The CFTC has been charged with this duty and is legally bound to follow this approach.

 Second, the outcome for foreign firms is not dire.
-The absence of a comparability determination does not prevent them from continuing content/uploads/2022/10/Better Markets Comment Letter Application for Capital-Comparability Determination From the Financial Services Agency of Japan.pdf in business and operating how and where they see fit-provided they comply with the U.S. requirements under the Commodity Exchange Act and the Commission's rules pertaining to derivatives trading if they want access to U.S. markets.
+The absence of a comparability determination does not prevent them from continuing in business and operating how and where they see fit-provided they comply with the U.S. requirements under the Commodity Exchange Act and the CFTC's rules pertaining to derivatives trading if they want access to U.S. markets.
 Indeed, that is also the only fair outcome because it creates a level playing field for those accessing U.S. markets and prevents regulatory arbitrage.

-Finally, in this case and many others, the compliance challenges facing firms cannot be considered unreasonable or overly burdensome for two key reasons: Congress decided that these requirements were necessary and, given that many firms seeking comparability determinations tend to be affiliates of huge banks (including the likes of Goldman Sachs, Bank of America, Citigroup, and Morgan Stanley as in the case here), U.S. domiciled affiliates that are thoroughly familiar with, and quite capable of adhering to, U.S. requirements governing derivatives activities.
+Finally, in this case and many others, the compliance challenges facing firms cannot be considered unreasonable or overly burdensome for two key reasons: Congress decided that these requirements were necessary and, given that many firms seeking comparability determinations tend to be affiliates of huge banks (including the likes of Goldman Sachs, Bank of America, Citigroup, and Morgan Stanley as in the case here), U.S. domiciled affiliates that are thoroughly familiar with, and quite capable of adhering to, U.S. requirements governing derivatives activities, as they already do every day all day.

-See also Better Markets comment letter, Notice of Proposed Order and Request for Comment on an Application for a Capital Comparability Determination from the Financial Services Agency of Japan, (October 2, 2022), https://bettermarkets.org/wp-